How to Make Office Buildings People-Oriented While Complying with Privacy Regulations such as the GDPR

 5 – Retain control of your data

 The best way to keep track of data is to keep it within your radius of operations, also geographically speaking.
-Having control over your data automatically includes the integration of respective IT security measures.
+Having control over your data automatically includes the integration of relevant security measures.

 6 – Define who gets access to which data

 Not everyone needs access to all data; this would be neither helpful nor necessary.
-In order to prevent overextension and potential abuse of data, data access must be distributed according to clearly defined roles.
+In order to prevent overextension and potential abuse of data, data access rights must be provisioned according to clearly defined roles.

 7 – Be transparent about why, how and what you measure

-Sharing the purpose and outcome of the analysis of your measurements with all stakeholders helps building trust and acceptance.
+haring the purpose and outcome of the analysis of your measurements with the persons concerned may not only be required by laws or regulations but also helps building trust and acceptance.

 8 – Keep your eyes and ears open